-- a.
-To be given written notice of the charges in sufficient time to ensure an adequate opportunity to prepare for the hearing. - b.
-To present information on their own behalf, including written and oral statements and physical exhibits when appropriate. - c.
-To hear all information presented and to question all who present it. - d.
-To be advised by an advisor or attorney for consultation during questioning. - e.
-To receive a timely written decision. - f.
+- i.
+To be given written notice of the charges in sufficient time to ensure an adequate opportunity to prepare for the hearing. - ii.
+To present information on their own behalf, including written and oral statements and physical exhibits when appropriate. - iii.
+To hear all information presented and to question all who present it. - iv.
+To be advised by an advisor or attorney for consultation during questioning. - v.
+To receive a timely written decision. - vi.
 To appeal decisions involving the imposition of specified restrictions, probation, suspension, or expulsion.